The Best Pumpkin Tortellini Soup with Chicken Sausage and Kale

 • Make it vegetarian – Substitute vegetable broth for chicken broth and cannellini beans for the chicken sausage if you’d like a vegetarian take.

-• Make it vegan – To make a vegan version of this pumpkin tortellini soup recipe, make the vegetarian substitutions above and use vegan tortellini and coconut cream instead of heavy cream!
+• Make it vegan – To make a vegan version of this pumpkin soup recipe, make the vegetarian substitutions above and use vegan tortellini and coconut cream instead of heavy cream!

 pumpkin tortellini soup in a black bowl on a wooden table

-Author: Allie Hagerty
+Allie Hagerty

-Prep Time:5 minutes
+Prep Time 5 minutes

-Cook Time:30 minutes
+Cook Time 30 minutes

-Total Time:35 minutes
+Total Time 35 minutes

 Ingredients

-• 2 tbsp olive oil
+• 2 tablespoons olive oil

 • 1 yellow onion diced